-Back in April I blogged about a letter which a now-adult adoptee had penned to her birth mother when she was ten years old.
+Back in April, I blogged about a letter that a now-adult adoptee had penned to her birth mother when she was ten years old.
 The poignant, heart-breaking note was also an example of a very common mindset of young adoptees in closed adoptions.

 No one suggested that he write her this letter.
 It arose from his own need, a need that could not and, should not be repressed or denied.
 At the time, he shared the letter with his parents who reassured him that they would help him reconnect when he turned eighteen.
 (This was the only legal option available at the time.
 Fortunately, he felt safe in approaching his parents and trusted that they would support him and understand his situation AND that they would not themselves feel rejected by, disappointed in or, angry with him)